julowe/waterdeep_dragon_heist/README.md

-# waterdeep_dragon_heist
+# Waterdeep Dragon Heist
-Prep, notes, etc for my WDH game
+This repo forked from [Drunken Economist's](https://github.com/drunken-economist/waterdeep_dragon_heist) so I could correct some PDF/Homebrewey printing errors - and then I kept going a little.
+Don't know yet if there will be much else here beyond the Enchiridion, we'll see.

 ## Contents
-This repo contains the Mozilla Public License 2.0 file, this readme, and the source text to create a PDF at [Homebrewey](https://homebrewery.naturalcrit.com).
+This repo contains the Mozilla Public License 2.0 file and this readme The [source text](enchiridion-homebrewery.md) to create a PDF at [Homebrewey](https://homebrewery.naturalcrit.com).
-You can also just [download the PDF from Homebrewery here](https://homebrewery.naturalcrit.com/share/ByZ1wQltX).
+You can also just [download the PDF from Homebrewery here](https://homebrewery.naturalcrit.com/share/LF7lOAj3z).
-If you have impaired vision, or just want re-sizable text, there is also the [enchiridion-simpler.md file](enchiridion-simpler.md) which can be viewed on Github or converted to HTML.
+If you have impaired vision, or just want re-sizable text, there is also the [enchiridion-github.md file](enchiridion-github.md) which can be viewed on Github and has a mix of markdown and HTML.
+And then I also just converted that into an [HTML version](enchiridion.html) [enchiridion.md](enchiridion.md) is the fully markdown compliant version